rdovgan/points/README.md

 4. **Flexibility** - Easy to create new page layouts by combining fragments
 5. **Separation of Concerns** - Controller logic separate from view composition
 6. **Type Safety** - Enum-based registry prevents typos and provides compile-time safety
+7. **Modern Template Engine** - Thymeleaf provides better HTML5 support and natural templating
+8. **JAR Packaging** - No need for WAR files or external servlet containers

 ## Troubleshooting

-### JSPs Not Rendering
+### Templates Not Rendering

-1. Verify Tomcat Jasper dependency is in pom.xml
+1. Verify Thymeleaf dependency is in pom.xml
-2. Check that JSP files are in `/src/main/webapp/WEB-INF/views/`
+2. Check that HTML files are in `/src/main/resources/templates/`
-3. Ensure `spring.mvc.view.prefix` and `spring.mvc.view.suffix` are configured
+3. Ensure `spring.thymeleaf.prefix` and `spring.thymeleaf.suffix` are configured
+4. Verify template files use `.html` extension

 ### Fragments Not Loading

-1. Verify fragment paths in `PageBlockRegistry` match actual file locations
+1. Verify fragment paths in `PageBlockRegistry` match actual file locations (e.g., "fragments/header")
-2. Check that JSTL is properly configured
+2. Ensure each fragment has `th:fragment="fragment"` attribute
+3. Check for syntax errors in Thymeleaf expressions
-3. Look for errors in application logs
+4. Look for errors in application logs

+### Dynamic Fragment Inclusion Issues

+If fragments aren't loading dynamically, check:
+1. Fragment paths include "fragments/" prefix in PageBlockRegistry
+2. Using correct syntax: `th:replace="~{__${block}__ :: fragment}"`
+3. Fragment name matches in both template and inclusion statement

 ### Cache Issues